Famous Temples to visit in Coorg

 Padi Igguthappa Temple

 Built in 1810 by Linga Rajendra, Padi Iguthappa Temple is a sacred Hindu temple situated in a small village called Kakkabe.
-It is considered to be one of the most important temples of the Kodavas and among the best pilgrimage places to visit in Karnataka.
+It is considered to be one of the most important temples of the Kodavas and among the best pilgrimage places to visit as part of Coorg tour from Bangalore.
 Dedicated to Lord Subramanya, the deity is important for the people of Kodagu, especially Kodavas and also known as the lord of rains and crops.
 Later, the temple was reconstructed by Karnataka Government in 2008 and the descendants of Apparanda Bopu along with other devotees have provided silver cladding for the entrance door.
 As the temple is placed on the hillock, it has a long stretch of steep stairs that connect the temple to the base and resembles the Kerala style architecture.
 Besides, Kaliyarchi festival is an annual event held in the month of March where farmers offer prayers and make offerings for rain during the year.
 It can be visited along with Wayanad tour packages.

 Book Here : Mysore Cab Packages